Drink Up! The Stories Behind 11 Regional Soft Drinks

 4. Big Red

 In 1937, Grover Thomsen and R.H.
 Roark developed Sun Tang Red Cream Soda while working as chemists at a barber and beauty supply company in Waco, Texas.
 According to Big Red, Inc., the Big Red nickname was coined by a couple of San Antonio golf caddies and officially adopted as the name of the drink in 1969.
-As of 2009, Big Red's line of beverages, which also include Big Blue, Big Peach, Big Pineapple, and Big Punch, were available in 43 states.
-While Big Red has established itself as a big brand throughout the country, it remains especially popular in the southwest.
+Big Red's line of beverages, which also include Big Blue, Big Peach, and Big Pineapple, has established itself as a big brand throughout the country, it remains especially popular in the southwest.

 5. Green River